 Step 2: Collect an inventory of your LDAP data

-- The host name or IP address of your LDAP server.
+- Host name or IP address of your LDAP server.

 - Your network access, proxy servers, and outbound connections.

-- Whether you should use standard LDAP or LDAP over SSL.
+- Whether you should use a standard LDAP or LDAP over SSL connection.
 For details, see Ensure authentication after Microsoft ADV190023 update.

-- The name and password of an account on your LDAP server with read and execute permissions.
+- Name and password of an account on your LDAP server with read and execute permissions.
 If you want to limit the users and groups to synchronize, you can set up an LDAP administrator with limited permissions on your directory server.

 - Confirmation that your LDAP server directory meets all server requirements.
 See GCDS server.

 GCDS can only get data from a single LDAP directory.
 If you have multiple LDAP directories, consider:

 - Consolidating your LDAP server data into a single directory.

-- Testing the global catalog thoroughly before syncing.
-If you have multiple Microsoft® Active Directory® domains, a global catalog (using port 3268 or 3269) might help with your synchronization.
+- If you have multiple Microsoft Active Directory domains, syncing from a global catalog (using port 3268 or 3269) might help with your synchronization.

 Use an LDAP browser to collect the following information about your LDAP server and structure:

 - LDAP base distinguished name (DN)—GCDS uses the base DN as the top level for all LDAP queries.
-Because GCDS searches for users and groups from the base DN, specify a base DN on a level that includes the users and groups you want to synchronize.
+Because GCDS searches for users and groups from the base DN, specify a base DN on a level that includes the users and groups that you want to sync.

 Note: You can use multiple base DNs in a configuration.
-You can specify a separate base DN for each synchronization rule.
+You can specify a separate base DN for each sync rule.

-- LDAP structure information—Identify the LDAP attributes that have important information, such as groups that contain users and other resources you want to sync.
-Look through your LDAP directory structure using an LDAP browser and examine some sample users and other resources to identify the important LDAP attributes.
+- LDAP structure information—Identify the LDAP attributes that have important information, such as groups that contain users and other resources that you want to sync.
+Look through your LDAP directory structure using an LDAP browser.
+Examine some sample users and other resources to identify the important LDAP attributes.

-- Identify security groups—Identify security groups that you may want to synchronize.
-Each group must have a unique email address defined on the group object in order to synchronize correctly.
+- Security groups—Identify security groups that you might want to sync.
+Each group must have a unique email address defined on the group object to sync correctly.

-- Identify users—Get a list of your organization's current users and identify which ones you want to synchronize with the Google domain.
+- Identify users—Get a list of your organization's current users and identify the ones that you want to sync with the Google domain.